|

 Terry extends a warm welcome to all visitors to his homepage

 and web domain.
-Sincere thanks to Wolfgang Bylsma at
+Special thanks to Wolfgang Bylsma at

 Anima Creative for